SDFIdk/rivertopo/README.md

 | `output_lines` | Path to file to write output elevation-sampled 3D line objects to.
 Will be written in gpkg format |

 ### Burning the prepared vector objects into raster tile
-This module is made for burning the cross sectional data created in the 2d lines the above script (cross_lines_z_2.py).
+This module is made for burning the cross sectional data created in the 2d lines the above script (cross_lines_z).
 ```
 burn_line_z input_lines input_raster output_raster
 ```